 Back in the glory days, the 100 Pro class at Saddleback was a big deal.
 This is the “road turn” at Saddleback.
 Chris Parker (514) leads on a Jeff Ward Racing Products (JWRP) sleeved-down CR125 in an XR75 frame.
 Mark Lawrence (11D) is second on a YZ100.
 Jody Weisel is in third on an Suzuki RM100 (his front number plate dangling by his throttle hand).
 Randy Skinner is the fourth rider on a sleeved-down Honda CR125.
 This may look like a great battle, but 100 Pro ace Greg Toyama is long gone from this battle.

 Jody never wanted to give up on Hodaka in the 125 class.
 But the Oregon brand couldn’t keep up with the rapid pace of change in the mid ’70s.
-Jody’s old race bike was displayed at the AMA’s “Motocross America” exhibit and is currently at Tom White’s “Early Years of Motocross” museum.
 Note the Full House leathers and Heckel plastic boots, but, most importantly, the Saddleback sign-up booth and snack bar in the background hold many memories.

 In a last ditch effort to keep his 1974 Hodaka Super Combat on the cutting edge, Jody moved the shocks up, added 36mm Kayaba forks and a Rickman front hub.
 The gas tank is by Alex Steel and the pipe was fabricated by Grand Prix Specialties.
 Unfortunately, the 1974 Hodaka 125cc Combat engine was unreliable and Jody pushed this bike into his barn the next year and never raced it again.
-He pulled it out 30 years later when a museum asked for it.
+He pulled it out 30 years later for the AMA Hall of Fame’s “Motocross America” exhibit.
+Today it can be found in Tom White’s “Early Years of Motocross Museum.”

 This is the first turn at Mosier Valley (between Dallas and Forth Worth) in 1974.
 Jody must have forgot to put his goggles on before the start because they are hanging down already.